 Second, we consider a sequence of $N+1$ iterates $\rev{\left\{x_i\right\}_{0 \le i\le N}} \subset \E$, corresponding to a method that performs $N$ steps from an initial iterate $x_0$.
 For each of those iterates we consider the set oracle calls for each functional component\footnote{That is, we chose to associate a call to each oracle to every iterate.
-This is mostly for notational convenience and does not induce any loss of generality.
-Indeed, a method can always choose not to use the information returned by one of the oracles at some iterations.} $\mathcal{O}_{F^{(k)}}$: \rev{ $\left\{\mathcal{O}_{F^{(k)}}(x_i)\right\}_{0 \le i\le N}$}.
+This is mostly for notational convenience and does not induce any loss of generality, as a method can always avoid using the information returned by one of the oracles at some iterations.} $\mathcal{O}_{F^{(k)}}$: \rev{ $\left\{\mathcal{O}_{F^{(k)}}(x_i)\right\}_{0 \le i\le N}$}.

 Third, we consider a method $\mathcal{M}$ whose iterates can be computed by combining past and current oracle information about $F$.
-This means that, after the method has performed \modAT{$i-1$} steps, the next iterate \modAT{$x_{i}$ should be computable as a} solution to an equation of the form: Note that the only unknown in this equation is \modAT{$x_{i}$}, and that it thus provides an implicit definition for the next step.
+This means that after the method has performed \modAT{$i-1$} steps, the next iterate \modAT{$x_{i}$ should be computable as a} solution to an equation of the form Note that the only unknown in this equation is \modAT{$x_{i}$}, and that it thus provides an implicit definition for the next step.
 We will see later that this assumption on $\mathcal{M}$ includes a large number of existing methods for composite optimization.

-Finally, we consider a real-valued performance criterion $\mathcal{P}$ \revd{ for evaluating the efficiency of the method}. \revd{In the sequel, we assume without loss of generality that the lower the value of $\mathcal{P}$, the better the corresponding method.} \revd{Examples of such performance criteria include objective function accuracy $F(x_N)-F(x_*)$ (where $x_*$ is any optimal solution of~\eqref{eq:origOpt}), and distance to an optimal solution $\normpsq{x_N - x_*}$.
+Finally, we consider a real-valued performance criterion $\mathcal{P}$ \revd{ for evaluating the efficiency of the method}. \revd{In what follows sequel, we assume without loss of generality that the lower the value of $\mathcal{P}$, the better the corresponding method.}

 In our framework, this performance criterion is \revd{generally} allowed to depend on information returned by the oracles $\mathcal{O}_{F^{(k)}}$ at all the iterates \rev{$\left\{x_i\right\}_{0 \le i\le N}$}, but also at an extra point $x_* \in \E$ assumed to be an optimal solution to problem~\eqref{eq:origOpt}. \revd{Also, we} allow $\mathcal{P}$ to depend on \revd{the} iterates themselves.
-For notational convenience we introduce an index set for all iterates (including optimal solution) $I = \{ 0, 1, \ldots, N, * \}$.}
+Examples of such performance criteria include objective function accuracy $F(x_N)-F(x_*)$, and distance to an optimal solution $\normpsq{x_N - x_*}$.
+For notational convenience we introduce an index set for all iterates (including optimal solution) $I = \{ 0, 1, \ldots, N, * \}$.